Important list of FAQs and travel safety tips

 If you feel iffy about meats, India has plenty of vegetarian variety on offer.
 But if you really like your meats then don’t miss out on goat meat mutton and tandoori chicken!

-All my guests travel on customized and pre-planned tours.
-This means they always have the benefit of eating at places that vetted and recommended by me. [ Do read "7 reasons to travel pre-booked and have a perfect holiday to India."
+All our guests travel on customized and pre-planned tours.
+This means they always have the benefit of eating at places that vetted and recommended by Jasmine Trails. [ Do read "7 reasons to travel pre-booked and have a perfect holiday to India."

 Mosquitoes are a problem at certain times of the year and in certain regions, so, it is always a good idea to take precautions while you are here.